 - A series of team assignments that culminate in a final presentation

 - 150 assessment questions (answer key available upon request)

-Community College instructors will learn from presenters Stephen Miller (Eastern New Mexico University - Ruidoso), Margaret Leary (Northern Virginia Community College), and Christie Jones (George Mason University) how to adapt the eleven-lesson course for their institutions.
+Distinguished presenters Stephen Miller (Eastern New Mexico University - Ruidoso), Margaret Leary (Northern Virginia Community College), and Christie Jones (George Mason University) demonstrate how to adapt the eleven-lesson course into college courses.